Daniel Spoerri: Subsequent work

 Spoerri continued to make snare-pictures, including snares of eaten meals, into the 1990s.
 He also created assemblage works, mounting objects on reproductions of 19th century medical illustrations as backgrounds.
 Spoerri also produced serigraph and bronze versions of his works.

 Spoerri led a nomadic life, living variously in Bern, Paris, the Greek island of Symi, Düsseldorf, Basel, Munich, and Vienna.
 In Vienna, the poetic documentary This Movie Is a Gift by Anja Salomonowitz was made in 2019, in which Spoerri appears together with her son Oskar Salomonowitz (2008–2020), reflecting on art, memory, and transience.
+From 2007 Spoerri lived and worked in Vienna, which became his adopted home.
+In 2009 he transferred two properties in Hadersdorf am Kamp, Lower Austria, to a charitable foundation and established the Ausstellungshaus Spoerri there, a venue showing his own work alongside that of fellow artists.
 In 1992, he moved to the Tuscan town of Seggiano, where he opened Il Giardino di Daniel Spoerri (the Garden of Daniel Spoerri) in 1997, a sculpture garden where works by a number of artists are displayed.
 The garden extends over an estate of about 16 hectares.
 On display are 115 works by almost 60 different artists from all over the world, invited by Spoerri himself over the years.
 The route within the garden unravels between large grassy areas and groves with an apparently random pattern; the contemporary art works are arranged in a random order, integrating and blending into the landscape.
 Among the works by Spoerri displayed here are Bibendum, 1998; Renaissance Column, 1987-1991; Unicorns, 1991; Eternal Breakfast, 1994; and Eternal Lunch, 1994.
 Other featured artists include Nam June Paik, Meret Oppenheim, Dieter Roth, Eva Aeppli, Mario Staccioli, Arman and Erwin Wurm.

 Death

-Spoerri died on 6 November 2024, at the age of 94.
+Spoerri died on 6 November 2024 in Vienna, at the age of 94.